barchart/push-notifications-public/packages/sdk-js/docs/content/quick_start.md

 }
 ```

+> The value for `fcm.token` is unique to each installation of your app.
+It must be extracted from the app itself.

 ## Unregister a Device

-You can unregister your device, as follows:
+A registration can be deleted, as follows:

 #### Using the SDK